cloudmesh/classes/docs/source/i524/2017/technologies.rst

-    OpenShift is powered by Origin, which is in turn built using Docker container packaging and Kubernetes container cluster :cite:`openshift-blog`.
+    OpenShift is powered by Origin, which is in turn built using Docker container packaging and Kubernetes container cluster :cite:`www-openshift-blog`.
 Due to this, OpenShift offers a lot of options, including online, on-premise and open source project options.